elizabeth-trotter/pokemonapi/README.md

 Key Features:

 - Ability to search by name and Pokédex Number
-- Ability to get a random pokemon
+- Ability to get a random Pokémon
 - Inventory contains Gen 1 - 5 Pokémon
-- Images contains both default and shiny forms
+- Images contain both default and shiny forms
-- Info provided for each Pokemon:
+- Info provided for each Pokémon:
     1. Name
     2. Element Typing
     3. Location